awsdocs/incident-manager-user-guide/doc_source/what-is-incident-manager.md

 # What Is AWS Systems Manager Incident Manager?<a name="what-is-incident-manager"></a>

-AWS Systems Manager Incident Manager is an incident management console designed to help users mitigate and recover from incidents affecting their AWS\-hosted applications\.
+AWS Systems Manager Incident Manager is an incident management console designed to help users mitigate and recover from incidents affecting their AWS hosted applications\.
 An incident is any unplanned interruption or reduction in quality of services\.

-Incident Manager increases incident resolution by notifying responders of impact, highlighting relevant troubleshooting data, and providing collaboration tools to get services back up and running\.
+Incident Manager decreases incident resolution time by notifying responders of impact, highlighting relevant troubleshooting data, and providing collaboration tools to get services back up and running\.
 To achieve the primary goal of reducing the time\-to\-resolution of critical incidents, Incident Manager automates response plans and enables responder team escalation\.

 Using AWS tools such as Amazon CloudWatch Alarms and CloudWatch Metrics, AWS CloudTrail, AWS Systems Manager, AWS Chatbot, and more, Incident Manager facilitates rapid incident response to get applications working again\.